Harry Amorim Costa

-Harry Amorim Costa (23 May 1927 – 19 August 1988) was a Brazilian engineer and politician, the first governor of Mato Grosso do Sul when he was a civil servant of the National Department of Works Saneamento, a federal autarchy created by Ernesto Geisel.
+Harry Amorim Costa (23 May 1927 – 19 August 1988) was the first Governor of Mato Grosso do Sul, when the state was created during the government of President Ernesto Geisel.

 In 1982, he was elected federal deputy for the PMDB, then the main opposition party to the government of João Figueiredo.
 He was unable to be re-elected in 1986, and was appointed Secretary of State for the Environment in 1987.
 He would die in 1988 in a car accident.

 Biography

 Born in the state of Rio Grande do Sul, Costa was the son of José Zacarias Costa and Araci Amorim Costa.
 He received his education at the Escola de Engenharia (Engineering School) of the Universidade do Rio Grande do Sul, which was followed by courses in pavement and soil mechanics at the Road Research Institute in Porto Alegre (1954) and the Institute for Technological Research in São Paulo (1956).
 As early as 1950 he was working as an engineer for the independent authority Departamento Nacional de Obras de Saneamento (DNOS).
 In 1974 he became Director General of DNOS, having previously held several successful managerial positions in the field of public works and sanitation.